-The dishes pay homage to Hungarian classics, but they incorporate small twists and turns.
-For example, the unctuous foie gras (€15) arrives sitting in a Japanese ponzu sauce.
-I also enjoyed the goulash soup (€6), the chicken paprikash (€15), and the roasted rack of lamb with grilled vegetables (€25).
-The best way to end your meal here is with aranygaluska—sweet dumplings coated in ground walnut and smothered in creamy vanilla custard (€8).
-Don't miss them (a single order can fill up to three people).
+The food pays homage to Hungarian classics with small twists and turns.
+For example, the foie gras (€15) arrives sitting in a Japanese ponzu sauce.
+Even local Hungarians will enjoy the goulash soup (€6) and the expertly prepared chicken paprikash (€15).
+Aranygaluska is the way to end your meal, which are sweet yeast buns coated in ground walnut and smothered in creamy vanilla custard.
+Don't miss them (an order is meant for up to three people).
 The wine program features celebrated Hungarian producers with a whole page dedicated to Tokaj's wines.

-The biggest highlight of breakfast, which is served every day of the week, is the avocado toast (€8), a dish often relegated to a check-the-box status these days.
-At Felix, a lightly toasted, cereal-crusted dark bread arrives blanketed in avocado cream, pomegranate seeds, and a perfectly poached egg.
-Also good is the acai bowl (€6).
-On the other hand, you're better off skipping the unremarkable bagel with lox and the eggs Benedict.
+Breakfast is served every day of the week and the avocado toast, a dish often relegated to a check-the-box status, stands out most: a lightly toasted, cereal-crusted dark sourdough arrives blanketed in avocado cream, pomegranate seeds, and a perfectly poached egg.
+Also good is the acai bowl but you're better off skipping the bagels.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I also never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.